 Fogh started sailing at the age of 17 bypassing the opportunity to take over the family gardening business.
 His first international title was winning the Flying Dutchman at the 1960 European Championships.
 Gifted in spatial geometry, Fogh could envision physical objects like a sail, and worked with Danish sailor and maker, four-time Olympic Finn class champion Paul Elvstrom.
 Midway through his illustrious sailing career, Fogh was encouraged to move to Canada by Olympic sailor Paul Henderson who knew Canada was in need of an experienced sailmaker.
 Settling in Toronto in 1969, Fogh opened Elvstrom Canada and later he produced sails under his own label (Fogh Sails and North Sails) and opened a retail store (Fogh Marine) which still exists today.
 He was married to his wife Kristen for 49 years, became a Canadian citizen in 1975, and had two sons.

 Fogh’s sailing career spanned seven decades from his first race in the late 1950s to his last race in 2014.
-He shared Los Angeles 1984 with his oldest son Morten and was able to compete in two Olympic trials with his youngest son Thomas.
-Born in Rodovre, Denmark, near Copenhagen, Fogh died from Creutzfeldt–Jakob disease in Toronto in 2014.
+He shared the Los Angeles Olympic Games in 1984 with his oldest son Morten and was able to compete in two subsequent Olympic trials with his youngest son Thomas.
+Born in Rodovre, Denmark, near Copenhagen, Hans Fogh died from Creutzfeldt–Jakob disease in Toronto in 2014.